paultbarrett/dali/README.md

     printf("  Response: 0x%08X (S: %u - F: %u) -> TX: 0x%08X (S: %u - F: %u)\n", rxFrame.data, rxFrame.size, rxFrame.flags, txFrame.data, txFrame.size, txFrame.flags);
 }
 ```

+### Notice & Todos

+Functions such as merging forward frames with backward frames would ideally belong to the network layer.
+For practical reasons, the current implementation does not separate these two layers, meaning the data link layer is not a pure data link layer.
+If the need arises in the future, the separation can be revisited.

+At present, only the RMT and PIO implementations are available.
+In theory, a software-based transmitter and an interrupt-based receiver could also be developed.
+However, since the existing solutions meet the current requirements, these alternatives have not been implemented.
+Pull requests are, however, very welcome.

+Additionally, there is currently no application layer to generate DALI frames and process the responses.